-The shares (TRIP) climbed 17 percent to $42.63 at the close in New York, for the biggest gain since Dec.
+The shares (TRIP:US) climbed 17 percent to $42.63 at the close in New York, for the biggest gain since Dec.
 8. The stock, which is up 69 percent this year, was the top performer in the Standard & Poor’s 500 Index.

 First-quarter profit excluding certain items was 38 cents a share, the Newton, Massachusetts-based company said in a statement yesterday.
 That compared with an average analyst projection of 34 cents, according to data compiled by Bloomberg.
 Revenue rose to $183.7 million, topping the $174.4 million average estimate.

 TripAdvisor’s results countered concern that the company’s profit might be eroded by higher spending on sales and marketing, Jake Fuller, an analyst at Lazard Capital Markets LLC, wrote in a note after the earnings report.